 follow some other course of prescribed treatment.

-Finally, our comments noted that ATF never bothered to consider the Second Amendment when proposing its new definitions.
+Finally, our comments noted that ATF never considered the Second Amendment when proposing its new definitions.
 After Heller, though,

 a person’s rights are taken from him, ATF has permitted unelected, unaccountable bureaucrats, such as those at the Veterans Administration, to

 decide willy-nilly who may and may not own guns.